telerik/maui-docs/controls/treeview/descriptor.md

 > You can define multiple descriptors in the TreeView.

-Here is an example with TreeView descriptor:
+Here is an example demonstrating how to define the data items' hierarchy by using the TreeView descriptor:

 **1.** Set up the `RadTreeView` instance: